About Diffused Editor

 Technical Details

-The dithering engine is built with modern vanilla JavaScript and utilizes HTML5 Canvas for image processing.
-It implements advanced color science including LAB color space conversion for perceptual color matching (matching colors as humans see them, not as computers measure them), smart palette extraction using median-cut quantization to identify actual image colors, float-precision error buffers for accurate error propagation, edge-aware diffusion that preserves detail along boundaries, and a quantized RGB-to-palette lookup table cache that eliminates per-pixel color conversions for dramatically faster processing.
+The dithering engine is built with vanilla JavaScript and HTML5 Canvas — no framework, no dependencies.
+All heavy processing runs in a dedicated Web Worker so the UI stays responsive during large renders.
+The engine implements LAB color space conversion for perceptual color matching (colors as humans see them, not as computers measure them), smart median-cut quantization to extract optimal palettes from each image's actual pixel data, float-precision error buffers for accurate error propagation, and a quantized RGB-to-palette lookup table (32,768 pre-computed entries) that eliminates per-pixel LAB conversions for dramatically faster processing.

 Privacy Guarantee: Your images are processed entirely in your browser using JavaScript.
 No image data is ever transmitted to any server, stored in any database, or shared with any third party.
 The application works completely offline after the initial page load.
 This ensures absolute privacy and security for your creative work.